hackerfactor/SEAL/SPECIFICATION.md

 1. The sender generates a public/private key pair.
 This is only done once.
 2. The private key is kept on the signing system.
 The public key is published in a DNS record.
-3. When a file is generated, portions of the file are used to generate a hash.
+3. When a file is signed, portions of the file are used to generate a hash.
 The hash is cryptographically signed using the private key.
 The hash components and signature are stored in the metadata.
 4. Any recipient of the file can validate the signature:
    - It computes the associated hash based on the file's contents, as specified in the VIDA metadata.
    - It retrieves the public key from the DNS entry using the domain name specified by the VIDA metadata.
-   - It compares the hash with the signature and public key in in order to see if the signature matches.
+   - It compares the hash with the signature (in the metadata) and public key (from DNS) in in order to see if the signature matches.
    - If the signature matches, then the file is authenticated and validated.
 If the signature does not match, then the file is tampered or forged, and explicitly untrusted.

 ## About RSA Signing
-The RSA algorithm (named after the inventors, Rivest, Shamir, and Adleman) uses a public and private key pair.
+The RSA algorithm (named after the inventors, Rivest, Shamir, and Adleman) is the default cryptographic algorithm.
+RSA uses a public and private key pair.
 - Any data encrypted with the private key can only be decrypted with the public key.
 - Any data encrypted with the public key can only be decrypted with the private key.